 We first get together and talk about what the student listens to that inspires them to want to play.
 I'd want to know how much time per week the student has to practice.
 I give them the information to access me 24/7.
 When the student is comfortable with me, I'll hear the student play.
 We discuss goals; and evaluate how much does the student know about the subject of music.
 From there I can put together a curriculum that will align with their musical goals and determine how much and which theory is introduced concurrently with the lessons.
 My program is designed for 1 lesson per week for 1 hour.
 15 minutes review and adjustment from previous lesson, 15 minutes theory of new material + demonstration of new material, 15 minutes- Student tries out new material.
-15 minutes- I describe the lesson that I will email to them within 24 hours complete with notation, tablature, fretboard diagrams where appropriate if necessary.
+15 minutes- I describe the lesson that I will email to them within 24 hours complete with notation, tablature, audio and even fretboard diagrams where appropriate if necessary.
 The lecture to be attatched to the lesson will be written on the personal e-mail with each and every student for each lesson.
 Every one is a customized application and advancement.

 Leon Rodriguez began playing guitar at 3 years old when an uncle gave him a little Mexican guitar and became his first teacher.
 Leon later studied Jazz guitar with Chester Rupe as a teen, then as an adult with Joel Sanders of Dallas Tx, a prodigy of Jack Peterson and Classical with Javier Calderon, a prodigy of Andres Segovia at Del Mar College.
 Leon Rodriguez studied Jazz and Theory in NYC at the Sid Oliver school of Music in Manhattan.